kingcean/blog-web/blog/2025/sse/README.md

 }
 ```

 Once initialized, the object immediately triggers `fetch` to create a connection.
-In the JavaScript world, since scripts run in a single thread, the callback injected by `Promise` is not executed immediately but waits until the current coroutine (`fiber`/execution segment) ends.
+In the JavaScript world, since scripts run in a single thread, the callback injected by `Promise` is not executed immediately but waits until the current fiber (execution segment in thread) ends.
 This means that subsequent logic executed sequentially will fully trigger event functions registered via `addEventListener` on this instance.
 In this case, no prior events will be missed.
 This completes the core functionality.

 ## Usage

-Suppose we want to make a POST request to a specific web API and expect an SSE response.
+Suppose we want to make a `POST` request to a specific web API and expect an SSE response.
 This can be done with the following simple and familiar code:

 ```javascript
 // Initialize an instance and fetch